Helliconia: Avernus

-Avernus: The Helliconia Holiday Lottery
+Thousands of people live on Avernus split into a number of families, also called "clans" each studying a different facet of life on Helliconia.
+For example, the Pin family follows closely how a handful of families on Helliconia develop over the entirety of one Great Year while the Go family deals with questions of theology, philosophy, ontogeny and phylogeny.

-Humans cannot survive long on the alien biome of Helliconia, due to viruses, preventing the crew from engaging long on the surface or escaping the station en masse.
-In other words, travel from Avernus to Helliconia is done on a one-way ticket.
-This Helliconia Holiday Lottery, performed once every ten years during the Great Summer, is a source of entertainment to both the Avernians (stationed above Helliconia and watching events in real-time) and the terrestrials on Earth (who view Helliconian events one thousand years after they have occurred).
-Avernians who go down to Helliconia do so knowing that they shall die in a short time, and with varying experiences.
-Some winners are killed as soon as they arrive on the planet, and women winners tend to fare worse than men, usually spending their short lives in slavery.
-Only a few winners manage to convince the local populace that they are visitors from another world, and thus end up having religious cults built around them -- only for these cults to be promptly eradicated by more powerful, more numerous religious groups.
+Humans cannot survive long on Helliconia due to viruses and therefore any travel from Avernus to Helliconia is a one-way ticket.
+A Helliconia Holiday Lottery is held once every ten years during the Great Summer and is a source of entertainment to both the Avernians and the people of Earth.
+Avernians who go down to Helliconia do so knowing that they will die in a short time and with varying experiences.

-Avernus: Its End

 The humans aboard the Avernus were intended to engage in their studies for at least two Great-Year cycles.
 However, after about four-thousand years of operation, the numbing isolation of being locked in a metal shell with little more than studying as the focus of life proves to be an ever-present source of despair for the Avernians.
 Although some eject themselves and attempt to set up a base on the nearby planet of Aganip, the rest of the Avernians are at last reduced to such base savagery, sexual debauchery (a common theme in Aldiss's works, which he treats with revulsion rather than salaciousness), and eudaemonistic madness that they bring about their own end.
 By the end of the trilogy, Avernus has stopped sending signals to Earth, and is nothing more than a lifeless shell with automated machinery left ceaselessly performing meaningless routine functions.